-- coordinate the operation of all controls to manoeuvre the vehicle safely and responsibly in - all road and weather conditions - forward and reverse gear - continue to make effective observations, including checks of blind spots, while manoeuvring - 3. position the vehicle correctly to carry out manoeuvres safely - use a safe, systematic approach throughout, such as 'mirrors, signal, manoeuvre, position, speed, look' to maintain the safety of yourself and other road users - 5. make sure that if audible reversing warning systems are fitted they are used only when it is legal to do so - 6. use reversing camera systems or proximity sensors effectively, where fitted
+- coordinate the operation of all controls to manoeuvre the vehicle safely and responsibly in - all road and weather conditions - forward and reverse gear - continue to make effective observations, including checks of blind spots, while manoeuvring - position the vehicle correctly to carry out manoeuvres safely - 4. use a safe, systematic approach throughout, such as 'mirrors, signal, manoeuvre, position, speed, look', to maintain the safety of yourself and other road users - use reversing camera systems or proximity sensors effectively, where fitted

-- how the use of safe, systematic routines will contribute to safe and responsible manoeuvring - the blind spots for the vehicle and how to check them - 3. the correct procedure - a. for reversing into a side road on the left - b. for reversing into a side road on the right - c. to carry out a turn-in-the-road or U-turn manoeuvre - d. for carrying out any reverse parking exercise on and off road - 4. the rules about when and where you cannot make U-turns - the effects of sudden or harsh use of the accelerator, brakes or steering whilst manoeuvring - that different vehicles will react differently in a possible skid situation depending on their configuration (such as front-wheel or rear-wheel drive) and on the technologies fitted (such as ABS or ESP) - 7. why a skid may occur, how to avoid skids and how to correct them if they do occur - 8. how to allow for vulnerable road users when carrying out a manoeuvre - 9. the benefits of engine braking and when it should be used - 10. the risks linked to reversing a vehicle further than necessary - 11. how to work with a signaller when reversing, where applicable

-- 12. the risks linked to 'coasting' (allowing the vehicle to move without having a gear selected, either with the clutch depressed or when in neutral) - 13. what clearances are necessary for the vehicle during different manoeuvres or activities - how to identify a suitable place for manoeuvring - 15. the restrictions on the use of audible reversing warning systems, and that their use does not replace the need to practise good, all-round, effective observation - 16. that use of reversing aids, such as camera systems and proximity sensors, does not replace the need to practise good, allround, effective observation
+- 1. how the use of safe, systematic routines will contribute to safe and responsible manoeuvring - 2. the blind spots for the vehicle and how to check them - 3. the correct procedure - a. for reversing into a side road on the left - b. for reversing into a side road on the right - c. to carry out a turn-in-the-road or U-turn manoeuvre - d. for carrying out any reverse parking exercise on and off road - 4. the rules about when and where you cannot make U-turns - 5. the effects of sudden or harsh use of the accelerator, brakes or steering whilst manoeuvring - that different vehicles will react differently in a possible skid situation depending on their configuration (such as front-wheel or rear-wheel drive) and on the technologies fitted (such as ABS or ESP) - 7. why a skid may occur, how to avoid skids and how to correct them if they do occur - 8. how to allow for vulnerable road users when carrying out a manoeuvre - 9. the benefits of engine braking and when it should be used - 10. the risks linked to reversing a vehicle further than necessary - 11. the risks linked to 'coasting' (allowing the vehicle to move without having a gear selected, either with the clutch depressed or when in neutral) - 12. how to identify a suitable place for manoeuvring - 13. that use of reversing aids, such as camera systems and proximity sensors, does not replace the need to practise good, all-round, effective observation

-Unit 2.3 Drive the vehicle while towing a trailer
+Unit 2.3 Drive the vehicle while towing a trailer or caravan

-- make sure you have the correct licence to drive the intended combination of vehicle and trailer - make sure that the trailer is suitable and legal for use on the road - make sure that you are insured to drive the intended combination of vehicle and trailer - 4. make sure that your vehicle is capable of towing the intended trailer - allow more time and brake earlier when slowing down or stopping - 6. allow sufficiently more distance and time to overtake safely - 7. make allowances for the extra length of the vehicle with the trailer particularly when turning or emerging at junctions - 8. reverse the vehicle with the trailer attached
+- make sure you have the correct licence to drive the combination of vehicle and trailer or caravan - 2. make sure that the trailer or caravan is suitable and legal for use on the road - 3. make sure that you are insured to drive the combination of vehicle and trailer or caravan - 4. make sure that your vehicle is capable of towing the trailer or caravan - 5. make sure that the trailer or caravan is safely and correctly coupled to the vehicle - 6. carry out correct safety checks - 7. make sure that any load is evenly distributed and secure - 8. allow more time and brake earlier when slowing down or stopping - allow more distance and time to overtake safely - make allowances for the extra length of the vehicle with the trailer or caravan, particularly when turning or emerging at junctions - 11. safely and correctly uncouple the trailer or caravan from the vehicle when it is no longer needed - 12. reverse the vehicle with the trailer or caravan attached